Cobra Prototype

 Ken Miles at Riverside -- Feb.
 3-4, 1963.

 Miles and Cobra teammate Dave MacDonald left the Corvette Stingrays in the dust at this event.
+Making the other drivers long for the day when the Cobra would retire, donate car, engine and all to a museum and give them a chance to win a race.

 MacDonald won easily, while Miles stopped at the pits to let all the Stingrays go by, then returned to the course and repassed them all.
-He finished second.

 Prints of these Cobra photos and other photos on this website are available for sale!
 See this page!